google/earthenterprise/docs/geedocs/5.3.2/raw_sources/answer/releaseNotes/relNotesGEE5_3_2.rst.txt

          most recent security patches
       -  CentOS 6.x and 7.x
       -  Ubuntu 16.04 LTS

+      Ubuntu 14.04 is no longer be supported due to its recent end of life.

       Google Earth Enterprise 5.3.2 is compatible with Google Earth Enterprise Client (EC) version 7.1.5 and above.